Rosa Maria Maurell Centre of Dalinian Studies. Gala-Salvador Dalí Foundation

 In his youth, Narcissus's beauty made him an object of desire for many young people of both sexes, but he rejected them all.
-Among his pretenders, the nymph Echo fell head over hells in love, but he paid no attention to her, and she, in desperation, withdrew to a solitary place in which nothing remained of her but her voice.
+Among his pretenders, the nymph Echo was madly in Love with him, but he paid no attention to her, and she, in desperation, withdrew to a solitary place in which nothing remained of her but her voice.

 "There was a fountain silver-clear and bright, which neither shepherds nor the wild she-goats that range the hills, nor any cattle's mouth had touched--its waters were unsullied-birds disturbed it not; nor animals, nor boughs that fall so often from the trees."

 This is the description that Ovid gave of this solitary and idyllic spot, a virtually unspoiled place difficult of access, and one that immediately brings to mind the geological nature of Cap de Creus point on the northernmost coastline of Catalonia.
 In the photo we present, currently kept at the Centre for Dalinian Studies and most probably taken by Gala herself (we still have the negative from the period), we can see the painter bending down over a pool at the point known as Punta dels Tres Frares at Galladera bay, between Cap de Creus and El Port de la Selva It is a place that can only be reached by sea and one of the few such fully preserved places along the Catalan coastline.